gvp-257/AnalogControlPanel/Readme.md

 You probably want to skip this section on a first read.

-This may be useful when using the 'auto' modes  (freeRunMode, triggerOnInterrupt0, etc.).
+This may be useful when using the 'auto' modes  (freeRunningMode, triggerOnInterrupt0, etc.).

     InternalADC.interruptOnADCDone()
     InternalADC.noInterruptOnADCDone()